astronomer/docs/learn/connections.md

 :::info

-Astro users can additionally take advantage of the [Astro Cloud UI Environment Manager](https://docs.astronomer.io/astro/manage-connections-variables#astro-cloud-ui-environment-manager) to store connections in an Astro-managed secrets backend.
+Astro users can additionally take advantage of the [Astro Environment Manager](https://docs.astronomer.io/astro/manage-connections-variables#astro-cloud-ui-environment-manager) to store connections in an Astro-managed secrets backend.
 These connections can be shared across multiple deployed and local Airflow environments.
 See [Manage Astro connections in branch-based deploy workflows](https://docs.astronomer.io/astro/astro-use-case/use-case-astro-connections).

 :::